Face recognition – fascinating and intriguing

-- San Diego took the same decision at the end of December 2019 in advance of the new Californian law.
+- San Diego took the same decision at the end of December 2019 before the new Californian law.
 This new law (Assembly Bill 215) about facial recognition and other biometric surveillance) specifically prohibits the use of police body cameras in California.
 The ban is in place for three years as of 1 January 2020.

 - On 24 June 2020, Boston voted to ban face surveillance technology by police, as reported by the Boston Herald.

 - Portland (Oregon) decided its ban on 9 September 2020 (effective 1 January 2021.)
-The city is the first city to extend it to "private entities in places of public accommodation" such as private stores.
+The city is the first to extend it to "private entities in places of public accommodation", such as private stores.
 (CNN).

 - Massachusetts passed a reform bill in December 2020 restricting the use of facial recognition.
 It's applicable as of May 2021.

-Since the San Francisco, Sommerville, Oakland, and now San Diego, Boston, and Portland rulings, the debate gets louder in many cities and states and not only in the U.S.
+Since the San Francisco, Sommerville, Oakland, and now San Diego, Boston, and Portland rulings, the debate has gotten louder in many cities and states, not just in the U.S.

-In Europe, at the end of August 2019, Sweden's Data Protection Authority decided to ban facial recognition technology in schools and fined a local high school (the first GDPR penalty in the country).
+In Europe, at the end of August 2019, Sweden's Data Protection Authority decided to ban facial recognition technology in schools.
+It fined a local high school (the first GDPR penalty in the country).

 How to better regulate emerging technologies?